-Exams: They are worth 250 points.
-Throughout the semester you will take 3 (three) non-cumulative exams on Blackboard.
-Exams may contain multiple choice and true/false questions.
-Exams open 48 hours before they are due, allow 2 attempts, and I will keep the highest score.
-You have up to 150 minutes to take exams 1 and 3, and up to 200 minutes to take exam 2.
-This means you have 2 minutes per question.
+Exams: They are worth 225 points.
+Throughout the semester you will take 5 (five) noncumulative exams on Blackboard.
+Exams may contain multiple choice and true/false questions, and short answers.
+Exams open 48 hours before they are due and allow 1 attempt.
+You have up to 90 minutes to take the exams.
 See Class Schedule for exam due dates and contents.